yedidiaklein/moodle-repository_txttoimg/README.md

 This a a repository plugin for Moodle, that connect to AI services and generates images from text.

 # Supported engines
-Currently this repository plugin supports OpenAI API.
+Currently this repository plugin supports OpenAI API and Stable Diffusion.

 You have to generate API key at https://beta.openai.com/account/api-keys

+Stable diffusion need to contact me (sales@openapp.co.il) for getting a key for generating non watermarked images.

 # Installing plugin
 - Download the plugin and extract/clone it to [moodle_root]/repository/